 For the year ended December 31, 2021 and 2020, we had a net loss of \$65,011 and \$26,551, respectively.
 We anticipate that we will continue to incur losses for at least the next several years.
 We expect that our research and development, selling and marketing, and general and administrative expenses will continue to be significant and, as a result, we may need additional capital resources to fund our operations.
-We believe that the net proceeds from the Business Combination and CSPA with Tumim Stone, together with our existing cash, cash equivalents, and marketable securities will enable us to fund our operating expenses and capital expenditure requirements for a period of at least twelve months from the date of this Annual Report on Form 10-K. Our plans for the use of cash in the long-term (beyond twelve months from this Annual Report) are similarly related to funding operating expenses and capital expenditure requirements as we continue to scale the business.
+We believe that the net proceeds from the Merger and CSPA with Tumim Stone, together with our existing cash, cash equivalents, and marketable securities will enable us to fund our operating expenses and capital expenditure requirements for a period of at least twelve months from the date of this registration statement.
+Our plans for the use of cash in the long-term (beyond twelve months from this registration statement) are similarly related to funding operating expenses and capital expenditure requirements as we continue to scale the business.
 For additional information regarding our cash requirements from lease obligations and contractual obligations, see Note 18.
-"Commitments and Contingencies" in the Notes to the Consolidated Financial Statements in Item 8 of Part II of this Annual Report on Form 10-K.
+"Commitments and Contingencies" in the Notes to the Consolidated Financial Statements included elsewhere in this registration statement.